Fixing or modifying equipment

 At the end of each production cycle, all responsible parties will be identified and assessed charges for any lost or damaged gear.
 This process is done as close to the industry standard as possible.
 A Loss/Damage Report will be generated for each production and delivered to the Producer.
 In addition, an invoice for all missing and damaged equipment from that specific show will be generated and delivered to the Producer and the responsible party/parties.

 Payment will be required in a timely fashion and a receipt will be given.
-All checks are to be made payable to Florida State University and delivered to the ER Manager.
-A payment plan option or other contingency payment options may be available and must be arranged with the Associate Dean.
+All checks are to be made payable to Florida State University and delivered to the Equipment Room Manager.
+A payment plan option or other contingency payment options may be available and must be arranged with the Equipment Room Manager.
 Failure to pay for any lost and/or damaged equipment may result in probation or dismissal from the program.